RESEARCH STARTER

 Solvents as Narcotics

 Early forms of solvent abuse can be traced back more than two hundred years.
 In the 1800s, upper-class Americans and Europeans held parties for inhaling nitrous oxide and ether.
 When inhaled, these chemicals cause a short but intense feeling of euphoria.
 Modern solvent abuse can be traced back to the 1950s, when American and European youths discovered that certain easily obtained solvents caused an altered mental state when inhaled.
 From the late 1970s onward, the practice became popular among young people.
-Studies show that 20 percent of American students have experimented with inhaling solvents by the time they reach the eighth grade.
+Studies show that approximately 10 percent or fewer of American students have experimented with inhaling solvents by the time they reach the eighth grade.

 Modern solvent abuse occurs in several ways.
 Abusers may sniff the substance itself (called “snorting”), inhale fumes from a material soaked in the substance (called “huffing”), or pour the substance into an airtight bag to breathe the concentrated fumes (called “bagging”).
 These methods produce an effect similar to drunkenness, along with visual distortions and occasional hallucinations.
 The effects normally last for no longer than forty-five minutes.
 Commonly abused solvents include adhesives, paint thinners, butane, and gasoline.